Could this be the Greenhouse of the Future?

 How did they do it?

-Positioning of the greenhouse is crucial.
+Positioning the greenhouse is crucial.
 In the northern hemisphere, the clear polycarbonate frontside faces southward to make the most of the sunlight.
-Situating the greenhouse in this way also puts into service the insulated roof — during the winter months, the roof reflects light towards the plants, whereas in summertime, it helps to protect the crops from extreme temperatures.
+Situating the greenhouse in this way also puts into service the insulated roof — during the winter months, the roof reflects light towards the plants, whereas, in the summertime, it helps to protect the crops from extreme temperatures.

 What’s more, the greenhouse utilizes a passive rainwater collection system.
 Gutters in the roof funnel rain into collection barrels within the greenhouse.
 Not only does this provide water for the plants, but also increases thermal mass, furthering the regulation of temperature.

 Aesthetic features include attractive glass bricks pieced together from recycled bottles, cedar siding and a DIY polycarbonate door.